Skip to content

 What training will I get?

-Course reps must attend one 60-minute training event in October.
+Course reps must attend one 55-minute training event in October.
 Training will be offered in Docklands, Stratford and USS.
 There will be lots of different days and times available.
-Details will be published here soon.
+This will start in the week commencing Monday 20 October.

 If a course rep doesn’t attend, you’ll be deemed to have resigned from the role.